Tommoa/CITS4402-project/README.md

 The aim of this project is to build an object recognition system in MATLAB to recognize and locate reference images in a cluttered scene.

+Object detection and location is done using SURF features to be able to detect objects present in these images with reasonable accuracy even with significant occlusion and clutter in the scene images.
+The example scenes and reference images in this repository are classified among three difficulty levels; easy, difficult and very difficult.

+Easy scene images are those with no occlusion of target objects.
+Difficult scenes are those some occlusion of target objects.
+Very difficult images typically have significant occlusion of target objects and clutter in the image.

+## Project structure
+There are a number of folders that are included as a part of this repository.
+- `quick_run_pics` is a folder that contains a small number of reference and scene images on a black background that can be quickly loaded and run
+- `full_set_pics` is a folder that contains a large number of reference and scene images on a white background that take longer to process and run
+- `readme` is a folder that contains pictures used in this README

 ## User guide
 This project requires MATLAB in order to run, and requires that this git repository is in the PATH so that it can access the scripts needed to run.